SCIENCE & WILDLIFE

 Sean O’Toole, journalist & art critic

-A recipient of the South African National Parks Environmental Journalist of the Year Award, I’ve reported for leading African and international media for more than two decades.
-Aside from my long-term interest in the the polar regions, my global change features have been published in multiple publications, including the Sunday Times, Travel Africa and Daily Maverick – joint winner of the Global Shining Light investigative journalism award with 2021 Nobel Peace Prize laureate Maria Ressa.
+A recipient of the South African National Parks Environmental Journalist of the Year Award, I’ve reported for leading media for more than two decades.
+Aside from my polar reports, my wildlife, science and biodiversity features have appeared in, among others, the Sunday Times, Travel Africa and Daily Maverick.

 Peruse more highlights, hop over to my books page or read more on Daily Maverick.